izzypt/Certified_Solutions_Architectet_SAA-C03/README.md

 - Provide us with servers and services that we can use on <i>**demand**</i> and <u>**scale easily**</u>

-# 2 - What services we are going to learn :
+# 2 - Covered Services :

 - Amazon EC2
 - Amazon ECR